-You’ve been hearing a lot of these Eco Companies popping up from left to right.
-And it’s not only a growing trend, it’s also becoming a business goal for many of these businesses.
+You’ve been hearing a lot of these Eco-friendly Companies popping up from left to right.
+And it’s not only a growing trend, it’s also becoming a business goal for many of these businesses to provide sustainable future.
 Many businesses are jumping onto the bandwagon and there’s a reason why they are better.

 But just in case you’re not sure, what are Eco Companies anyway?